themaplelab/swan/README.md

 ### Analysis Client

 There is currently no ready dataflow client for SWAN.
-However, you can use the *DefaultClient* which will parse, translate, and combine the dumped SIL modules.
+However, you can use the `default-driver` which will parse, translate, and combine the dumped SIL modules.

 ```
 java -jar default-driver.jar swan-dir/